SS Asbury Park

 Asbury Park was a high-speed coastal steamer built in Philadelphia, and intended to transport well-to-do persons from New York to summer homes on the New Jersey shore.
-This vessel was sold to West Coast interests in 1918, and later converted to an automobile ferry, serving on various routes San Francisco Bay, Puget Sound and British Columbia.
+This vessel was sold to West Coast interests in 1918, and later converted to an automobile ferry, serving on various routes in the San Francisco Bay, Puget Sound and British Columbia.
 This vessel was known by a number of other names, including City of Sacramento, Kahloke, Langdale Queen, and Lady Grace.
+She was retired as a ferryboat in 1976.
+The superstructure was removed in 1988 after being damaged, and Asbury Park operated as a barge until being abandoned sometime after 2004; she sank in 2008.